Chicago Sky vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Sky Home/Away Splits

-- During the 2023 campaign, the Sky score 7.8 more points per home game on average than on the road (82.8 at home, 75 on the road), and are also giving up 0.4 more points per home game compared to road games (81.5 at home, 81.1 on the road).
+- The Sky have scored at a much higher rate when playing at home than away from home in the 2023 season (81.1 at home versus 75 on the road), and have also surrendered more points in home games than in road games (81.6 opponent points per home game versus 81.1 on the road).

-- When playing at home, Chicago averages 32.9 rebounds per game and allows its opponents to grab 32.4, while on the road it averages 34.9 per game and allows 36.
-The Sky average 21.3 assists per home game, 1.9 more than their average on the road in 2023 (19.4).
+- At home, Chicago averages 2.2 fewer rebounds per game than on the road (32.7 at home, 34.9 on the road), while it allows its opponents to pull down 2.6 fewer boards in home games than in road games (33.4 at home, 36 on the road).
+On average, the Sky assist on more shots at home than on the road (20.9 at home, 19.4 on the road).

-- During 2023, Chicago has committed fewer turnovers at home than on the road (13.6 per game at home versus 14.6 on the road), and has forced fewer turnovers at home than on the road (12.8 per game at home versus 13.4 on the road).
+- In 2023, Chicago has turned the ball over less often at home than on the road (13.4 per game at home versus 14.6 on the road), and has forced fewer turnovers at home than on the road (13.1 per game at home versus 13.4 on the road).

 Sky Moneyline and ATS Records

-- The Sky have been favored on the moneyline five total times this season.
-They've gone 4-1 in those games.
+- The Sky have been the moneyline favorite six total times this season.
+They've finished 4-2 in those games.

-- The Sky have gone 4-1 when they have played as a moneyline favorite with odds of -115 or shorter (80%).
+- The Sky have played four times as a moneyline favorite with odds of -120 or shorter, and claimed a victory in each game.

-- As 1.5-point favorites or more, Chicago is 3-2 against the spread.

-- The Sky have an implied moneyline win probability of 53.5% in this matchup.
+- The implied moneyline probability for this matchup gives the Sky a 54.5% chance to win.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.